code-and-effect/effective_orders/README.md

 bundle exec rails generate effective_orders:upgrade_price_column products price
 ```

+# High Level Overview

+Your rails app creates and displays a list of `acts_as_purchsable` objects, each with a `link_to_add_to_cart`.

+The user clicks one or more Add to Cart links and adds some purchasables to their cart.

+They then click the Checkout link from the My Cart page, or another `link_to_checkout` displayed somewhere, which takes them to `effective_orders.new_order_path`

+The checkout is a 2-page process:

+The first page gives the user their final option to 'Change Items' and alter the order.

+If `require_billing_address` or `require_shipping_address` options are `true` in the `config/initializer/effective_orders.rb` initializer this first checkout page will collect the billing/shipping information.

+After clicking 'Save and Continue', the user will be on the collect money page.

+If the payment processor is PayPal or Moneris, the user will be sent to their website to enter their credit card details.

+If the payment processor is Stripe, there is an in-screen popup form to collect those details.

+Once the user has successfully paid, they are returned to a thank you page displaying the order receipt.

+An email notification containing the receipt is also sent to the buyer's email address, and the site admin (configurable).

+# Usage

+effective_orders handles the add_to_cart -> checkout -> collect of payment workflow, but relies on the base application to define, create and display the purchaseable things.

+These purchasables could be Products, EventTickets, Memberships or anything else.

-### Prices
+## Representing Prices

-All prices are represented as Integers.
-Think of it as the number of cents.
+All prices should be represented as Integers.
+For us North Americans, think of it as the number of cents.

-To set a price of `$10.00` the value should be `1000`.
+To represent the value of `$10.00` the price method should return `1000`.

-To set a price of `$0.50` the value should be `50`.
+Similarly, to represent a value of `$0.50` the price method should return `50`.

-Decimal prices will work, but you'll run into some nasty deprecation notices.

-### Integrating with your app
+EffectiveOrders does not deal with a specific currency or do any currency conversions of any kind.

+## Creating a purchasable

 Once installed, we still need to create something to purchase.

-Let's make a 'Product' model that uses the acts_as_purchasable mixin.
+Let's create a `Product` model that uses the `acts_as_purchasable` mixin.

-We're also going to prevent the Product from being deleted by overriding destroy and setting a boolean archived=true instead.
+We're also going to prevent the Product from being deleted by overriding `def destroy` and instead setting a boolean `archived = true`.

 If someone purchased a Product which is later deleted, the Order History page will be unable to find the Product.